JonathanDLTran/CS6120-Jonathan/lesson-writeups/lesson8.md

 | loopfact | licm | 101 |
 | recfact | baseline | 104 |
 | recfact | licm | 104 |

+A plot is also shown in the repository, and the full CSV is also in the repository.

 Overall, across all the benchmarks evaluated, Loop Invariant Code Motion reported no increase in the number of dynamic instructions.
 Indeed, for a majority of the benchmarks (15 of the 23 benchmarks), the number of dynamic insturctions executed was exactly the same as the number of dynamic instructions executed for the baseline.
 For a 8 of the 23 total benchmarks, a decrease in number of dynamic optimizations was achieved.
 For the benchmarks where a decrease was observed, the decrease was generally a result of pulling out instructions that were defining constants; these constants were then removed to the loop header, thus decreasing dynamic instruction count.